25 Famous Painters Who Shaped the Art World As We Know it

 Paintings by top artists are pop culture icons.
 The Last Supper, The Creation of Adam, and The Starry Night appear in various games, films, and television shows.
 According to search engine analytic software Moz, monthly organic search results for the top three have Da Vinci at 252,000 searches, Picasso at 200,000, and Van Gogh at 196,000.

-Da Vinci, Van Gogh, Picasso, and Michelangelo are all household names, and it’s not surprising that they would be considered the “most famous.”
+Da Vinci, Van Gogh, Picasso, and Michelangelo are all household names, so it’s not surprising that they would be considered the “most famous.”
 However, the generational differences in responses may help us understand how the concept of fame changes over time.
 Although the sample size from each generation is not large enough to be statistically significant, the data does suggest intriguing trends.

 People in their 30s Prefer Picasso

 People in their 30s were overwhelmingly likely to name Picasso the most famous painter, with 39% of this cohort choosing the Spanish artist.
 Maggie Lovitt, former anthropologist and Managing Editor of Entertainment at Wealth of Geeks, has an interesting theory about why that might be.
 According to Lovitt, a trending sound on TikTok says, “I like it.
 Picasso!”.
-She sees this movement more with older millennial creators in their 30s and thinks there could be some correlation between the trend and this age group citing Picasso as the most famous.
+She sees this movement more with older millennial creators in their 30s and thinks there could be some correlation between the trend and this age group, citing Picasso as the most famous.

 Older Generations Embrace Renaissance Artists